giughi/An-Empirical-Study-of-DFO-Algorithms-for-Targeted-Black-Box-Attacks-in-DNNs/README.md

-# A-Model-Based-Derivative-Free-Approach-to-Black-Box-Adversarial-Examples-BOBYQA
+# An Empirical Study of DFO Algorithms for Targeted Black Box Attacks in DNNs

-Scripts that allow the reproduction of the results presented in the manuscript "A Model-Based Derivative-Free Approach to Black-Box Adversarial Examples: BOBYQA".
+This repository contains the scripts that allow the reproduction of the comparative results in the manuscript "An Empirical Study of Derivative Free Optimization Algorithms for Targeted Black Box Attacks in Deep Neural Networks".

 ## Getting Started